The BC-CCM has an array of facilities to serve its users, including new facilities available in the fall of 2015 and more coming in fall 2016.

 - An advanced user composition/production/electronics studio with video projection, which is large enough for rehearsals and surround-sound listening, with access to electronic components and soldering irons for construction of hardware projects.

 We have both a 160-seat recital hall and a 2,400-seat auditorium for major productions.
+The PAC, opening in 2016, will give us an additional 225-seat concert hall with eight-channel sound and several other hybrid reherasal/performance spaces.

 Software and Hardware